Energy Bank Sao Tome and Principe

 Energy Bank Sao Tome e Principe, also referred to as Energy Bank STP, but commonly known as Energy Bank, is a commercial bank in Sao Tome.
-It is one of the eight commercial banks licensed by the Central Bank of São Tomé and Príncipe, the country’s banking regulator.
+It is one of the eight commercial banks licensed by the Central Bank of São Tomé and Príncipe, the country's banking regulator.

 As of February 2011, Energy Bank is a small financial services provider in Sao Tome.
-The bank’s total assets are estimated at about US$10 million.
-The shareholders’ equity is estimated at about US$6.8 million.
+The bank's total assets are estimated at US$10 million.
+The shareholders' equity is estimated at US$6.8 million.

 History

-Energy Bank Sao Tome & Principe (STP), commenced operation as Oceanic Bank (STP) on 14 July 2008.
+Energy Bank Sao Tome & Principe (STP) commenced operation as Oceanic Bank (STP) on 14 July 2008.
 Its second branch, in the proximity of the main market was opened on 11 May 2010.
-A one hundred percent acquisition of the bank was done by Global Fleet (United Kingdom), under the leadership of Dr. Jimoh Ibrahim, OFR - Chairman, which transaction transferred ownership and control of Oceanic Bank in June, 2011.
+A one hundred percent acquisition of the bank was done by Global Fleet (United Kingdom), under the leadership of Dr. Jimoh Ibrahim, OFR - Chairman, which transaction transferred ownership and control of Oceanic Bank in June 2011.